Reconstructing AGN X-ray spectral parameter distributions with Bayesian methods II: Population inference: Discussion

 \subsection{Population properties of the AGN X-ray spectral parameters}

-In this subsection we discuss our results of applying ReMPI to \emph{XMM}-COSMOS and compare them with previous studies.
+We discuss here our results of applying FFPI to \emph{XMM}-COSMOS and compare them with previous studies.
 We point out however that most other AGN X-ray population studies make strong assumptions about some parameters, for instance, no soft excess or no reflection, which is equivalent to using extremely strong but inappropriate priors, so the comparison with their results must be taken with some caution.